haach/watermaze-pdf-parser/README.md

 - [yarn](https://www.npmjs.com/package/yarn) or [npm](npmjs.com)
 - [node](https://nodejs.org/en/) (I recommend using [nvm](https://github.com/nvm-sh/nvm) for this)

-Afterwards you should be able to install the project specific node packages with `yarn`
+Afterwards you should be able to install the project specific node packages with `yarn` / `npm i`

 ### Running the parser